This was one of just two freshman shows in the 1990-91 NBC primetime lineup to get a second season. The other was Law & Order.

 Adored by the Network: Regardless of who airs it, the show is broadcast every day.
 VH1, MTV2 and BET have assured this airing it in blocks on weekdays, weeknights, and weekends, respectively.
 During the Turn of the Millennium this show was downright inescapable, almost seemingly airing on some channel 24 hours a day.

 Cast Incest: Will Smith revealed in his memoir that he had a crush on Karyn Parsons (who played his cousin Hilary) and wanted to go out with her, but she rebuffed him, citing how awkward it would be to continue working together if it didn't work out.

 Will Smith plays Will Smith.
 However, in real life, Will's actual name is Willard, while in-show, Will's name is William.
-On an episode of David Letterman and again on Graham Norton, Smith said that Alfonso Ribero advised him to do this, because people would be calling him by his character's name for the rest of his life, as demonstrated by the fact they went out and were called "Will!" and "Carlton!"
+On an episode of The Late Show with David Letterman, and again onThe Graham Norton Show, Smith said that Alfonso Ribero advised him to do this, because people would be calling him by his character's name for the rest of his life, as demonstrated by the fact they went out and were called "Will!" and "Carlton!"